hahahahaman/geometric_spanners/README.md

 chain: a path, sequence of consecutive points connected by edges

+set E is a matching: no two edges of E are incident on the same vertex

 diametrical pair: the largest distance between any pair of points in a graph is the diameter. a diametrical pair is any pair with distance equal to the diameter